 He held an envelope open in front of me.
-It appeared to contain fifty pound notes, about twenty of them.
-That was of interest all right, I was down on my uppers and I came to a standstill right there and then.
+It contained a bundle of what looked like fifty pound notes.
+That was of interest all right!
+I was down on my uppers and I came to a standstill right there and then.
 He ushered me to some seats down a deserted corridor.

 Sitting opposite me, he spoke in faltering English.
 “My name is Abdul.
 I give you this money if you take this..packet…onto plane.
 You give me packet back at Marrakech.
 I give you same amount again.”
 He patted a bulge in his jacket.

 “Look, you must take me for a mug, it could be drugs or weapons.
 I don’t know you.”
 I remembered the adage, ‘never trust an Arab’.

 To my surprise, he laughed and his face lit up pleasantly.
 “No sir, we have already been through security,” showing me his ticket, “and I give you package after we go through it again.”